FilipDominec/rp2daq/docs/PYTHON_REFERENCE.md

 stepper control).

 The units of position are nanosteps, i.e., 1/256 of a microstep.
-So typically if you have a motor with 1.8 degree/step and your A4988-compatible driver uses 16 microsteps/step, it takes 360/1.8*256*16 = 819200 nanosteps per turn.
+So typically if you have a motor with 200 steps per turn and your A4988-compatible driver is hard-wired for 16 microsteps/step, it takes about a million (200x256x16 = 819200) nanosteps per turn.

-The "speed" is in nanosteps per 0.1 ms update cycle; thus setting the speed to 82 turns the motor in the above example once in second.
-Note most stepper motors won't turn much faster than 600 RPM.
+The "speed" is in nanosteps per 0.1 ms update cycle; thus setting speed=82 turns the motor in the above example once in second.
+Setting minimal speed=1 gives 0.732 RPM.
+Note most stepper motors won't be able to turn much faster than 600 RPM.

+The "endswitch_sensitive_down" option is by default set to 1, i.e., the motor will immediately stop its movement towards more negative target positions when the end switch pin gets connected to zero.

+On the contrary, "endswitch_sensitive_up" is by default set to 0, i.e. the motor will move towards more positive target positions independent of the end switch pin.

+Note: The defaults for the two above endswitch-related options assume you installed the endswitch at the lowest end of the stepper range.
+Upon reaching the endswitch, the stepper position is typically calibrated and it is straightforward to move upwards from the endswitch, without any change to the defaults.
+Alternately, one can swap these two options if the endswitch is mounted on the highest end of the range.
+Or one can use different settings before/after the first calibration to allow the motor going beyond the end-switch(es) - if this is safe.

+"reset_nanopos_at_endswitch" will reset the position only if endswitch triggers the end of the movement.
+This is the recommended option for easy calibration of position at the endswitch.

+"reset_nanopos_first" will reset the position before movement, so the target nanopos value given is taken as relative to the actual position.

 When no callback is provided, this command blocks your program until the movement is finished.
 Using asychronous commands one can easily make multiple steppers move at once.